How I Got Our Bahamas Health Visas And Surprised My GF With An Unforgettable Trip

 It was all worth it, as my Bahamas Health Visa was approved within minutes of me ending the call.
 All I had to do was provide my Trip ID and my surname, and voila!
 I also used the profile page to pre-purchase two Rapid tests while we were in the Bahamas, scheduled three days before we returned to the US.

-On the day of our flight, Lily was still under the impression that she’ll be going on a business trip.
+On the day of our flight, Simone was still under the impression that she’ll be going on a business trip.
 She was to meet her colleague, who had their tickets, at the airport.
 She was a bit surprised when I offered to accompany her to the airport, but when she saw my luggage she realized something was up.
 I was tightlipped about it all, simply saying that I also had a last-minute trip I had to make.

 Halfway through the taxi ride, her questions became too difficult to dodge any longer and I told her about the trip.
 Her look of surprise was priceless and only exceeded by the look she gave me when I dropped to my knees, after the most perfect sunset dinner, and asked her to be my wife.